Zelda Wynn Valdes

-Zelda Barbour Wynn Valdes (June 28, 1905 - September 26, 2001) was an American fashion designer and costumer.
-She is credited for designing the original Playboy Bunny waitress costumes.
+Zelda Barbour Wynn Valdes (June 28, 1905 – September 26, 2001) was an American fashion designer.

 Biography

-Zelda Valdes was born Zelda Christian Barbour in Chambersburg, Pennsylvania, and grew up in Charlotte, North Carolina.
+Zelda Christian Barbour was born in Chambersburg, Pennsylvania, and grew up in Charlotte, North Carolina.
 She trained as a classical pianist at the Catholic Conservatory of Music.
-In the early 1920s, Valdes started to work in the tailoring shop of her uncle in White Plains, New York.
-Around the same time, Valdes began working as a stock girl at a high-end boutique.
+In the early 1920s, Valdes worked in the tailoring shop of her uncle in White Plains, New York, and as a stock girl at a high-end boutique.
 Eventually, she worked her way up to selling and making alterations, becoming the shop's first black sales clerk and tailor.
 Looking back, Valdes said "It wasn't a pleasant time, but the idea was to see what I could do."
 Despite the struggles she experienced in her early experiences in the alteration industry, Valdes and her sister, Chez Valdes, opened the first African American owned Manhattan boutique in 1948.

 Early life

-Zelda Wynn Valdes was the eldest of seven children, who grew up in a small rural town called Chambersburg, Pennsylvania.
-Both of her parents, James W. Barbour and Blanche M. Barbour, were working class citizens.
-Her father was a cook on the Pennsylvania railroad while her mother was a homemaker.
+Zelda Wynn Valdés was the eldest of seven children and she grew up in Chambersburg, Pennsylvania.
+Her father, James W. Barbour worked as a cook on the Pennsylvania railroad, while her mother, Blanche M. Barbour, was a homemaker.

 In 1923, she graduated from Chambersburg High School in which she studied business while also attending a Catholic music school in Pennsylvania, where she learned to play the piano.
 She also learned how to sew from her mother, grandmother, and her grandmother's dressmaker at the time.
 She would go onto utilize her sewing skills at her uncle's tailoring shop in White Plans, New York in 1923.